St Just-in-Roseland to Messack Point circular walk

 Cornwall bounces by around 4 inches every time the tide goes in and out.
 As the tide rises, the extra weight of water on the continental shelf deforms the Earth's crust; as the tide goes out, it springs back.
 The tidal range is greatest on the southwestern side of the British Isles and so Cornwall is one of the bounciest places in Britain.

-6. Go through the gateway and follow the path along the left hedge of the field to reach a gateway in the far corner.
+6. Go through the gate and follow the path to reach a gateway beneath some trees.

 During the summer, the wildflowers in the meadow attract butterflies including the Common Blue and Yellow Brimstone.